cyverse-archive/Donkey/doc/endpoints/filesystem/move.md

 The ERR_DOES_NOT_EXIST error code pops up when the destination directory does not exist and when one of the "sources" directories does not exist.
 The ERR_EXISTS code pops up when one of the new destination directories already exists.
-The ERR_TOO_MANY_PATHS error code is returned when the "sources" exceed the maximum number of paths that can be processed by this endpoint.
+The ERR_TOO_MANY_PATHS error code is returned when all of the "sources" and the items and sub-directories under them exceed the maximum number of paths that can be processed by this endpoint.

 __Request Query Parameters__: